enzolouis/eval-command/README.md

 > What's an eval command ?

 *It's an OWNER command to execute code directly on discord, you could just run simple instruction, or more, asynchronous instructions like create a channel in a guild, ban user, ...
-We use it to test our other commands quickly*
+We use it to test our other commands quickly,
+Make sure you know what you do before using this command.
+It's not like using <a href="http://tio.run">Tio.run</a>, that's to use for only OWNER with precautions, with tio.run, we can't access to context discord command, no built-in module, ...

 `[PREFIX]eval code`